PRANAV-PANU/Leet-Code-Challenge-Solution/README.md

 # June-Leet-Code-Challenge
-This repository contains all the solutions for the June Challenge i.e. Monthly challenge organised by Leet Code.
+This repository contains all the solutions for the Monthly challenge organised by Leet Code.